 Buy a backyard composter

 Backyard composters can be purchased from the City of Hamilton at a Municipal Service Centre.
 City Hall does not sell backyard composters.
-The cost is $44.28 + HST for a backyard composter.

 You can purchase other types of backyard composters from a retail store of your choice.

 - Alternate wet (kitchen scraps) and dry (yard material) waste

 - Chop or shred materials up before you put them into your composter so they break down faster

 - Composter contents should be moist like a damp sponge